ironhack-labs/lab-react-training/README.md

 ## `BoxColor`

-Create a `BoxColor` component that display a rectangle with a background color based on props.
+Create a `BoxColor` component that displays a rectangle with a background color based on props.
 For this, you will need a inline style ([documentation](https://reactjs.org/docs/dom-elements.html#style)).

 It takes 3 props:
 - `r`: A number between 0 and 255 representing the amount of red